MariaKHW20/Retail-Demographics-Portfolio/README.md

 Portfolio project combining Tableau dashboards, SQL queries, and upcoming Python analysis to explore UK retail insights.

-To answer the key business questions explored in my Tableau visualisations, I ran a series of SQL queries to explore customer behaviour, revenue drivers, and demographic patterns.
-Below are four representative examples showing how I used SQL to generate insights and how these results informed the dashboards.
+This project investigates key business questions around customer behaviour, demopgrahpic patterns and revenue drivers within a UK retail dataset.
+To support the visualisations built in Tableau, I developed a series of SQL queries that aggregated the data to reveal meaningful trends.
+The examples below highlight how SQL was used to generate insights and how these outputs directly informed the dashboards.

 UK Retail Insights – Tableau Portfolio